 Argentina’s cuisine generally revolves around beef.
 Being one of the world’s largest exporters of this product, it is not surprising that it is an essential part of most of its dishes.

-Of course, the contribution of countries such as Spain, Italy and England, among others, is undeniable, but the Argentine culinary ingenuity allowed the local cuisine to create recipes that have fascinated locals and visitors for centuries.
+Of course, the contribution of countries such as Spain, Italy, and England, among others, is undeniable, but Argentine culinary ingenuity allowed the local cuisine to create recipes that have fascinated locals and visitors for centuries.